chrisbrownie/LocalizeOneDriveForBusiness/README.md

 Your `TenantServiceDomain` is the bit before `.onmicrosoft.com`.
 For example, if your domain is `contoso.sharepoint.com`, you would specify `contoso` as `TenantServiceDomain`.

+* If desired, revoke the OneDrive permissions with:

+    `RevokePermissionsForOneDriveOwnership.ps1 -TenantServiceDomain contoso -Credentials (Get-Credential)`

 ## Notes